adlerhsieh/ruby_reading_list/README.md

 # Ruby Reading List

 This is a guide for Ruby junior developers who have finished their basic trainging but do not know where to continue.
 It also aims to help them get ready for work quickly.
+Suggestions, ideas, and pull requests are welcome.

 ## Testing